Sometimes, you want to filter data based on the user that is requesting it. For example:

-Starting in Tableau 2021.4, when the Data Management Add-On is enabled in Tableau Server or Tableau Online, users with a Creator license can implement row-level security through data policies on virtual connections.
-Because virtual connections are centralized and reusable, you can manage row-level security for each connection in one place, safely and securely, across all content that uses that connection.
+Starting in Tableau 2021.4, when Data Management is enabled in Tableau Server or Tableau Cloud, users with a Creator licence can implement row-level security through data policies on virtual connections.
+Because virtual connections are centralised and reusable, you can manage row-level security for each connection in one place, safely and securely, across all content that uses that connection.

 Unlike the above solutions for row-level security in Tableau, this method doesn't carry the same risk of exposing information if an author neglects to properly secure permissions on the workbook or data source, because the policy is enforced on the server for every query.

 Row-level security through virtual connection data policies was developed to address shortcomings of other row-level security solutions.
 We recommend this solution in most situations where it's an option.

 For more information on row-level security using data policies on virtual connections, see About Virtual Connections and Data Policies.

 Use existing RLS in the database

 Many data sources have mechanisms for RLS built in.
 If your organisation has already put effort into building row-level security in a data source, you may be able to take advantage of your existing RLS.